znbdata/myNextScreen/README.md

 <hr>
 <h3>To get started with exe file</h3>

-0) If you have not yet installed Nukita, install Nukita (https://pypi.org/project/Nuitka/)
+0) If you have not yet installed Nuitka, install Nuitka (https://pypi.org/project/Nuitka/)

    $ pip install Nuitka
 1) Download all files in the same folder.
 The folder name could be anything in English.